Lung Cancer Screening

 Lung Cancer Screening Guidelines

-- Adults age 50-77 years
+- Adults age 50-80 years*

 - Asymptomatic (no signs or symptoms of lung cancer)

-- History of smoking more than 20 pack-years (an average of smoking 1 pack per day for 20 years)
+- 1 pack per day for 20 years

 - Current smoker, or have quit within the past 15 years

-- An order must be received from your health care provider for LDCT.
+- An order must be received from your health care provider for LDCT

 Lung Cancer Risk Factors